 - (a) General Duty to Maintain All Records.
 The Clerk will maintain all official records of the Court.
-The official Court records for documents filed after April 1, 2002 are electronic records.
-If the Clerk receives any documents on paper or by e-mail or fax, the Clerk will have the documents scanned into the appropriate case record.
-Thereafter, these documents will be maintained electronically, and the Clerk will dispose of the paper, e-mail, or fax version received from the filer. - (b) Official Form 121, Statement About Your Social Security Numbers.
-The Clerk will retain any Official Form 121 submitted for a minimum of five years.
+All documents filed after April 1, 2002 are maintained as electronic records.
+When the Clerk accepts any documents on paper or by e-mail, the documents are scanned into the appropriate case record.
+Thereafter, these documents will be maintained electronically, and the Clerk will dispose of the paper or e-mail version received from the filer. - (b) Official Form 121, Statement About Your Social Security Numbers.
+The Clerk will retain any Official Form 121 a party submits for a minimum of five years.
 The Official Form 121 is not to be filed in, or become part of, any bankruptcy case records.